sourcegraph/about/handbook/direction/code-graph/search/index.md

 - Index the open source code universe
 - Provide access to that universe through our own open source code search software

 #### Code search should be easy to use

 Currently, our search UX has powerful functionality but a high learning curve.
 Code can be complicated and we'll strive to make the search experience as painless and intuitive as possible so code is approachable for everyone.

 - We must develop and grow a capable, but intuitive, search interface

 #### Code search should be accessible

 Everyone deserves access to high quality code search; as such, our code search interface should be accessible.

 - Ensure this interface is accessible to all skill levels and WCAG compliant

+#### Code search shold be fast

+For any search product to be effectively used, in addition to the above, it must be fast.
+We will continually improve our search performance so users get results back fast regardless of the the size of data we index.

+- Maintain our focus on–and high standards for–search query performance

 #### Code search should be relevant

 In order to be useful, search results need to be relevant.
 Our search results will be the most accurate, relevant, and informative results possible.
 Our current results ranking is a first pass specifically targeting Cloud.
 Future work on ranking should also take into account the needs of Enterprise users.

 - Develop relevance and ranking capabilities that are accurate, innovative, and market leading
-- ???

 #### Code search should be educational